 What is a pronoun?
 It’s one of the eight parts of speech!
-Keep reading to learn about personal and possessive pronouns.
+Keep reading to learn about personal, possessive, subject, and object pronouns.

 I hope that chimp doesn’t want to kiss me.

-The pronouns and me indicate the speaker, so these are first person pronouns.
+The pronouns I and me indicate the speaker, so these are first-person pronouns.

 You can’t imagine how strong chimps are.